-SPEAKING EVERYDAY ENGLISH WRITING narried - an Indian lady bout her arranged age p65 The pros and cons of arranged marriages p65 Discussion - when should young people leave home? p66 Exaggeration and understatement I'm crazy about you!
-I'm rather fond of you. p69 Arguing your case For and against first of all, not only but also p118 experiences - people be their experiences in ne weather conditions p73 Making descriptions longer p72 Talking about your experiences of extreme weather p73 The world around - High Street shops and signs Building Society, DIY Superstore p77 Describing places My favourite part of town I'm a Londoner, and proud of it. p119 r I'll never forget - e describe a teacher who a lasting impression on p81 Discussion - a teacher I'll never forget p81 Discussion - your favourite TV programmes p82 Making your point The point I'm trying to make is If you want my opinion p85 Writing for talking What I want to talk about is p120 delloc's Cautionary Tales wildren - Jim, who ran from his nurse and was by a lion p92 The murder game - one man drops dead in a country house: a whodunnit game p89 Talking about children's stories p92 Metaphors and idioms - the body big-headed on its last legs finding my feet p93 Formal and informal letters and emails - Do's and don'ts Hi Amber!
-How are things with you? p121 rpretation of dreams - amazing dream p100 Practising a conversation p97 Describing your dreams p100 Moans and groans I'm fed up with!
-What a pain!
-It drives me mad! p101 Narrative writing 2 Linking words and expressions As soon as, Eventually, By this time, Finally p122 Discussion - the different ages Linking and commenting Adding emphasis in writing avs - people talk about of life, and their pros and cons p105 Personally, Anyway, Hopefully p109 People of influence - Michelangelo: sculptor, architect, painter, and poet p123 ople talk about em happy and em happy and of life, and their pros and cons p105 ople talk about Discussion - the different ages Linking and commenting em happy and of life, and their pros and Personally, Anyway, Hopefully
+LISTENING SPEAKING EVERYDAY ENGLISH WRITING Getting married - an Indian lady talks about her arranged marriage p65 The pros and cons of arranged marriages p65 Discussion - when should young people leave home? p66 Exaggeration and understatement He's got a bob or two.
+He's stinking rich. p69 Arguing your case For and against first of all, not only but also p118 Extreme experiences - people describe their experiences in extreme weather conditions p73 Making descriptions longer p72 Talking about your experiences of extreme weather p73 The world around - High Street shops and signs Building Society, DIY Superstore p77 Describing places My favourite part of town I'm a Londoner, and proud of it. p119 A teacher I'll never forget - people describe a teacher who made a lasting impression on them p81 Discussion - a teacher I'll never forget p81 Discussion - money, lifestyle and happiness p82 Making your point The point I'm trying to make is If you want my opinion p85 Writing for talking What I want to talk about is p120 Hilaire Belloc's Cautionary Tales for Children - Jim, who ran away from his nurse and was eaten by a lion p92 The murder game - one man drops dead in a country house: a whodunnit game p89 Talking about children's stories p92 Metaphors and idioms - the body big-headed on its last legs finding my feet p93 Formal and informal letters and emails - Do's and don'ts Hi Amber!
+How are things with you? p121 for Children - Jim, who ran away from his nurse and was drops dead in a country house: a whodunnit game p89 Talking about children's stories big-headed on its last legs emails - Do's and don'ts Hi Amber!
+How are things with